penrose/penrose/packages/docs-site/docs/ref/style/shapes-overview.md

 - `MatrixV`, `LListV`, and `PtListV` are implicitly casted into each other.
 - `TupV` can be casted into `ListV` and `VectorV`, but _not_ vice versa.

-Unfortunately, conversion of types into strings (typed `StrV`) are not yet supported.
+Conversion of types into strings (typed `StrV`) is not currently supported.